pinakilz/optimal-ph/submission/README.md

 # Add-Your-Team-Name-Here
 Delta-G

-Our team is from ... and we think proteins are cool 🙌
+Our team is from ALL OVER THE WORLD and we think proteins are cool 🙌

 ### Project Description
 We are working on the `optimal-ph` challenge.